If you are at least a bit familiar with different social media platforms, chances are you have heard about the brand SheIn.

 Although SheIn sounds like just another fast-fashion brand, it is not.
 In the last 7 years, the brand had more than 100% growth in revenue compared to the previous year.
 In 2020 alone the brand made 10 billion dollars, and in 2021 this had increased to 30 billion dollars.

 SheIn is valued at almost 100 billion dollars, but this is not completely sure because SheIn has no plans to make its value public.
-If the 100 billion estimate is right, SheIn is worth more than H&M and Zara together.
+If the 100 billion estimates is right, SheIn is worth more than H&M and Zara together.

 As you might have guessed the brand has found itself involved in many controversies.